GamaPintoLab/fastfilter_v2/README.md

-# FastFilter PE
+# FastFilter2

 [![Python Version](https://img.shields.io/badge/python-3.9%2B-blue)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-**FastFilter PE** is a high-performance, production-ready Python tool for filtering paired-end FASTQ files.
+**FastFilter2** is a high-performance, production-ready Python tool for filtering paired-end FASTQ files.
 Designed for bioinformatics pipelines, it provides flexible, reliable, and fast filtering of sequencing data with built-in support for multi-threading, compression, and detailed summaries.

 This tool is ideal for pre-processing RNA-seq, DNA-seq, or other high-throughput sequencing datasets prior to alignment, assembly, or downstream analysis.